MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/index.md

                 <li class="column-third">
                   <a href="./plan-design/plan-implement-tenant-key.md">
                     <h3>Planning and implementing your Azure Rights Management Tenant Key</h3>
-                    <p>Plan for and manage your tenant key for Azure RMS, which includes the “bring your own key” (BYOK) scenario.</p>
+                    <p>Plan for and manage your tenant key for Azure RMS, which includes the "bring your own key" (BYOK) scenario.</p>
                 <h4>Learn more</h4>
                   </a>
                 </li>